I received this product for free from Smiley360 in exchange for my honest review.

 1. Keep a Special Sick Day Stash

 Keep a special stash of crayons, marker, pencils, puzzles, pocket games, coloring books and other small activities that are set aside only for use on sick days.
-It will give your little one something special (and different) to do.
+This tip on making a sick day more fun will give your little one something special (and different) to do.

 2. Make A Special Sick Day Personalized Drinking Bottle